Andrei-III/troll_updater/readme.txt

-TrollPatch v1.0.2
+TrollPatch v1.1.0

 # Simple patching & updating utility for Mount & Blade Warband NeoGK mod with TrollGame flavour.
-# Written in Python 2.7 and compiled to executable with pyinstaller.
+# Written in Python 2.7 and compiled to executable with py2exe 0.6.9

 Instructions: